Network resilience: Failures in critical infrastructure (CI) systems

-The load redistribution and network structure are essential for cascading failures.
-Wang et al. \cite{wang2008attack} studied cascading failures on the scale-free networks based on local load redistribution rule.
-They found that the system reaches the most resilient level under specific redistribution parameters.
-Meanwhile, based on the global load redistribution rule in the Motter-Lai model, Zhao et al. \cite{zhao2004attack} formulated the cascading process as a phase transition process.
-In this model, the cascading failure causes the full breakdown of the whole network below the transition point.
-Xia et al. \cite{xia2010cascading} studied the cascading failures on the small-world networks, and found that heterogeneous betweenness is one critical factor for network resilience against cascading failures.
-Wang et al. \cite{wang2004cascading} have studied cascading failures on coupled map lattices.
-They found that cascading failures are much easier to occur in small-world and scale-free coupled map lattices than in globally coupled map lattices.
-While most of the models initiate the cascading overloads from given nodes with certain structure features, percolation framework is also applied to study the critical condition of the giant component \cite{daqing2014spatial,xiao2011cascading}.
+Load redistribution and network structure are essential for cascading failures to occur.
+Wang et al. \cite{wang2008attack} studied cascading failures in scale-free networks based on the local load redistribution rule.
+They found that the system reaches its most resilient level under specific redistribution parameters.
+Based on the global load redistribution rule in the Motter-Lai model, Zhao et al. \cite{zhao2004attack} formulated the cascading process as a phase transition process.
+In this model, the cascading failure causes the entire network to completely break down below the transition point.
+Xia et al. \cite{xia2010cascading} studied cascading failures in small-world networks and found that heterogeneous betweenness is a critical factor for network resilience against cascading failures.
+Wang et al. \cite{wang2004cascading} studied cascading failures in coupled map lattices.
+They found that cascading failures occur much more easily in small-world and scale-free coupled map lattices than in globally coupled map lattices.
+While most of these models initiate cascading overloads from given nodes with certain structural features, the percolation framework has also been used to study the critical condition of the giant component \cite{daqing2014spatial}.